Your source of photonics CAD tools

 Validation: comparison with experimental data for AlGaAs and SiGe modulators

-We used Harold EAM to model a AlGaAs electro-absorption modulator and a SiGe electro-absorption modulator.
+We used Harold QCSE to model a AlGaAs electro-absorption modulator and a SiGe electro-absorption modulator.
 The results are shown below alongside published experimental data; as you can see the simulations are in good agreement with the experiments, with all main features reproduced.
 We expect that the differences in absolute absorption coefficients are due to scaling ambiguities in the experimental papers.

 Comparison with experiment for AlGaAs modulator